TacoGuy21/Sword-Games/README.md

 Folders are gay

-An unblocked game site with a calculator disguise and password protection to evade blocking.
+An unblocked game site with a calculator disguise, about:blank and password protection to evade blocking.

 The password is 'ronaldoovermessi'